Door County Jail

 Satellite View of Door County Jail

-The Door Co Jail, located at 1203 S Duluth Ave in Sturgeon Bay, WI, is a secure detention center operated by the Door County Sheriff's Office.
-This facility primarily houses individuals awaiting trial or sentencing, typically for less than two years.
-It accepts inmates from various jurisdictions, including surrounding towns, municipalities, the US Marshal's Service, and the Sturgeon Bay Police Department.
+The Door Co Jail is a detention center located at 1203 S Duluth Ave Sturgeon Bay, WI which is operated locally by the Door County Sheriff's Office and holds inmates awaiting trial or sentencing or both.
+Most of the sentenced inmates are here for less than two years.
+Door County accepts inmates from surrounding towns, Sturgeon Bay Police Department, and the US Marshal's Service.

 Inmate Locator